CPotts82/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview
 The Amazon Vine Program gives free products to members in exchange for them writing a review about the gifted product.
 The purpose of this analysis was to examine Amazon product reviews in order to determine if there is a bias for more favorable reviews from members of the Amazon Vine Program.
-The analysis not only determined if there is a bias from Vine members but also uncovered data that proves the Vine Program may not be worth the cost for most companies.
+The analysis not only determined if there is a bias from Vine members but also uncovered data that proves the Vine Program may not be worth the cost for many companies.

 ### Data Background
 The dataset analyzed was over book reviews and initially contained over 10 million rows of product reviews.
 After extracting and filtering the data to what was needed for this analysis, the total number of reviews studied was 114,309.